 Last Updated on

-VARCHAR has a 255 length limit (which was true in very old MySQL versions, but not today).
+VARCHAR has a 255 length limit (which was true in very old MySQL versions, but not nowadays).

 In this article, I argue that sometimes these types should be avoided, and I talk a bit about good practices.